calebfoss/p5-marker/README.md

 ## Syntax

-Attribute values are evaluated as JavaScript, so JS syntax applies.
+Property values are evaluated as JavaScript, so JS syntax applies.

 All names are written in snake case, which looks_like_this: all lowercase with words separated by underscores.
-This is because DOM attributes are case insensitive.
+This is because DOM properties are case insensitive.

 ## Core concepts